 Pinging a URL instead of the port

-Portping can also specify a URL.
+The serviceping command can also specify send ping requests to a url.
 If a URL is specified, it will perform an http get request and show the response, which is useful when hosts are doing unexpected things in a dns rotation or behind a reverse proxy or vip.

 In this example we specify a url of http://cnn.com/